uzyn/eth-notifier/README.md

 1. Run the server

     ```bash
-    node server/
+    node client/

-    # Tips: use PM2 for keep alive
+    # Tip: use PM2 for keep-alive
     ```

     Note: You may wish to redeploy the contracts by running: